 Not all pedestrians can take these steps right away, especially at the scene of the pedestrian accident.
 Anyone who knows the injured pedestrian should complete these steps on his or her behalf, as having this information will make it easier to pursue a personal injury claim, if necessary.

-The Billings, Helena, and Great Falls personal injury attorneys at the law firm of Odegaard Kovacich Snipes have been protecting Montana residents for 100+ years.
+The Billings, Helena, and Great Falls personal injury lawyers at the law firm of Odegaard Kovacich Snipes have been protecting Montana residents for 100+ years.
 Our skilled team of Montana personal injury lawyers can help evaluate your case and inform you of your rights.
 Contact us for a free strategy session today.

 It is critical that you work with an attorney who has the experience, knowledge, and skill to handle cases involving both commercial and personal vehicle accidents.
 And, it is critical you hire an attorney who knows, thoroughly, the injury laws in Montana.